 Solutions for Parents

 Unfortunately, parents often inadvertently contribute to a child’s anxiety issues.
 Because anxiety problems naturally elicit behaviors from parents that are counterproductive to recovery, education is vital.
 Parents should not feel guilty about their role; instead parents can help their children achieve recovery by implementing the tools of Cognitive Behavioral Therapy.
-In fact, Dr. Walker and Dr. Starsiak often work exclusively with the parents when treating a young child.
+In fact, Dr. Walker often works exclusively with the parents when treating a young child.
 By adjusting the parents’ behaviors and responses, a treatment plan for the child can be realized that will effectively address the child’s symptoms.

 Solutions for Families